mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.1.2 (alpha)
-* Using library version 0.6.0-beta.0
+* Using library version 0.6.0-beta.2
 * Added experimental functions for deleting, saving and to recreate saved virtual boundaries (920,950,T8)
 * Added option to control clean speed and water level separately for each spot area
 * Quite a lot of improvements for processing map data, spot areas and virtual boundaries
 * Move some states from "info" channel to sub channels "info.library" and "info.network"
-* Added some cleaning log values
+* Added some cleaning log values and some states for current cleaning stats
 * Some improvements and fixes

 ### 1.1.1